NexPlayer/Android-SDK/advanced.md

 If this method returns successfully, the method `onStatusReport()` will be called with a msg parameter `NEXPLAYER_STATUS_REPORT_MINMAX_BANDWIDTH_CHANGED`.
 Then, if the method `onStatusReport()` returns successfully, the minimum bandwidth will be changed.

-Note that to remove a minimum that has been set with this method (so that NexPlayer™ will again consider all tracks regardless of bandwidth), set `iMinBandWidth` to `0x00000000`.
+Note that to remove a minimum that has been set with this method (so that NexPlayer will again consider all tracks regardless of bandwidth), set `iMinBandWidth` to `0x00000000`.

 **Parameters**